emeagenciadigital/meilisearchadmin/README.md

 When you purchase, this is what you will get inmediatly:

-- Google Drive Download link for all currently available versions (0.27 and 0.28).
+- Google Drive Download link.
 - Easy installation instructions.
 - 1 year of free and unlimited updates and upgrades including new versions.